-Vietnamese food relies on a delicate balance of salty, sweet, sour and hot flavors.
+Vietnamese food relies on a delicate balance of salty, sweet, sour and hot flavours.

-It’s almost impossible to walk a block in Hanoi without detecting the smell of food from the street vendor’s DIY stand.
+It’s almost impossible to walk a block in Hanoi without detecting the smell of street food from the vendor’s DIY stands.

-If you have a sweet tooth like we do, definitely try the fried bananas, desert soup or caramel pudding.
+If you have a sweet tooth as we do, definitely try the fried bananas, dessert soup or caramel pudding.

-Brush Up On Ethnic History At The Vietnam Museum of Ethnology
+14) Brush Up on Ethnic History at the Vietnam Museum of Ethnology